Green borscht is a traditional Ukrainian sorrel soup. This classic Ukrainian recipe has many variations, the one with spinach is my favorite

 Instructions

-- Then put frozen spinach in the same frying pan (you do not need to defrost it first).
-If using fresh spinach, cut into medium strips and add straight to the frying pan
+- Next, add the frozen spinach directly to the same frying pan (no need to defrost it beforehand).
+If using fresh spinach, chop it and add it directly to the frying pan.

-- After 5 minutes, add chopped chives, salt, pepper and cook for another 3-4 minutes under the lid
+- After the initial 5 minutes, add the chopped chives, salt, and pepper to the mixture.
+Continue cooking under the lid for an additional 3-4 minutes.

-- Add the spinach and sour cream mixture to the broth with meat and potatoes and bring to a boil
+- Combine the spinach and sour cream mixture with the broth containing meat and potatoes.
+Bring the mixture to a boil.

 How much broth should be used?
 Two different measurements are given in the ingredients.
 2L equals 8cups not 4cups, so how much do I use?
 Made my broth today and want to make the borscht tomorrow, so would like to know the right measurement.
 Thanks ?